 “Lukacs’s is a rigorous intelligence making strong arguments in clear language. . . .
 I wish other writers on the right would ponder Mr. Lukacs’s insight.”—New York Times Book Review

 John Lukacs was born in Hungary and came to the United States in 1946.
-Now emeritus, he has been a visiting professor at various universities.
-The recipient of the 1991 Ingersoll Prize, he is the author of eighteen other books….
-More about John Lukacs
+Now emeritus, he was a visiting professor at various universities.
+The recipient of the 1991 Ingersoll Prize, he is the author of over 18 books.
+Broad… More about John Lukacs

 Audiobook Download | $10.00